All physicians practising in Alberta need to be able to communicate clearly with their patients in English.

 If you are a visiting elective trainee, you are exempt from English language testing for the first 90 days of training.
 You will also be exempt from any future English language testing if we get a confirmation from your training institution that you passed their English language evaluation.

-- Your undergraduate or postgraduate medical education experience is in a country where English is the first and native language,
+- Your medical school or postgraduate medical education experience is in a country where English is the first and/or native language, or

-- More than 50% of your undergraduate and postgraduate (including residency and clinical fellowship training) medical education was taken in a country where English is the first and native language (see list below) or
+- More than 50% of your medical school and postgraduate (including residency and clinical fellowship training) medical education was taken in a country where English is the first and/or native language (see list below) or

 Countries where English is a first and native language